osnosn/HowTo/OpenWRT/Newifi-mini_OpenWrt_EAP-PEAP_EAP-TLS_And_FreeRadius3.md

 ## or
 eapol_test -c test-peap -a 127.0.0.1 -p 1812 -s testing123
 ```
-"testing123" is password in file /etc/freeradius3/clients.conf
+"testing123" is secret in file /etc/freeradius3/clients.conf
 **If see "SUCCESS" in last line, then test OK.**
 logout from ssh. all done.
 ### config WIFI, start radiusd service